I. Levels of Performance

 - 81 - 90 = B

 - 71 - 80 = C

 Note: .5 rounded down > .6 rounded up

 II.
 Areas of Evaluation

-- Mid-month evaluation (sample mid-month evaluation form ) will not count toward a studentís overall grade, but is used to identify problem areas.
+- Mid-month evaluation (Mid-month Evaluation form ) will not count toward a studentís overall grade, but is used to identify problem areas.

-- Clerkship evaluations (sample evaluation form ) of clinical activities (includes clinical skills, clinical knowledge, problem-solving, and professional and personal attributes) are completed by residents.
+- Clerkship evaluations (Evaluation form ) of clinical activities (includes clinical skills, clinical knowledge, problem-solving, and professional and personal attributes) are completed by residents.
 Three evaluation forms are required; one from each rotation Ob, Gyn, and Gyn-Onc.

 - Clinical activities comprise 60% of a studentís total grade, the NBME Shelf Examination score comprises 30% of total grade, quizzes comprise 5% of total grade, and completion of the clinical skills log (orange book) comprises 5% of total grade.

 - Evaluation forms are included in the Orientation Day folder distributed to students.
 It is the studentís responsibility to have the forms completed by residents and returned to the clerkship office.